KeanutLS/four-in-a-row-exercise/README.md

 # four-in-a-row-exercise
-school exercise where i need to make four in a row
+school exercise where i need to make connect four